Towards Human-Guided, Data-Centric LLM Co-Pilots: Introduction

 This interplay between human expertise and data-centric automation presents a unique challenge for LLM-based co-pilots.
 Designing systems capable of nuanced reasoning and iterative planning, while effectively incorporating expert feedback, remains a significant hurdle.
 A co-pilot must not only execute tasks but also intelligently sequence and adapt data processing pipelines with a human-in-the-loop approach.

 To address these challenges, we introduce \textbf{Cli}nical predictive \textbf{M}odel \textbf{B}uilder with \textbf{D}ata-\textbf{C}entric AI (\textbf{CliMB-DC}), a human-guided data-centric framework for LLM co-pilots.
 Building on the CliMB\footnote{CliMB is a preliminary co-pilot version of CliMB-DC.
-The technical report can be found at~\citep{saveliev2024climb}.} ecosystem which focuses on democratizing model building, we advance upon it and address its limitations much like other co-pilots by integrating advanced data-centric tools, along with a novel LLM-driven reasoning process to enable robust, context-aware data processing for real-world ML challenges.
-This enables robust, context-aware data processing for challenges faced when using ML approaches in real-world settings.
+The technical report can be found at~\citep{saveliev2024climb}.
+Extensions are introduced in Sec. \ref{sec:method}.} ecosystem which focuses on democratizing model building, we advance upon it and address its limitations much like other co-pilots by integrating advanced data-centric tools, along with a novel LLM-driven reasoning process to enable robust, context-aware data processing for real-world ML challenges.
 Specifically, CliMB-DC introduces a novel, multi-agent reasoning system that combines a strategic coordinator for dynamic planning and adaptation with a specialized worker agent for precise execution.
 Domain expertise is then systematically incorporated to guide reasoning using a human-in-the-loop approach.
 Where CliMB established the foundation, CliMB-DC advances this vision by enabling sophisticated reasoning about data quality, integrity, and domain-specific constraints—essential capabilities for developing trustworthy ML systems when analyzing complex, real-world data.

 Our contributions are as follows: \begin{itemize} \item \textbf{Taxonomy of Challenges}: We formalize a taxonomy of data-centric challenges that co-pilots need to address. \item \textbf{Data-Centric Tools}: We integrate state-of-the-art, data-centric tools into an extensible and open-source framework.
 The broader accessibility for non-technical domain experts to these data-centric tools allows them more options when tailoring their data management accordingly.
 It additionally provides an opportunity for the data-centric ML research community to incorporate new tools or validate their tools more easily. \item \textbf{Human-in-the-Loop Alignment}: We implement a human-in-the-loop system to ensure contextual alignment of data processing actions with domain-specific requirements.
 Moreover, we are able to incorporate domain expertise through natural language interaction, allowing experts to guide and assess data transformations without requiring coding experience. \item \textbf{Multi-Agent Planning and Reasoning }: We introduce a novel multi-agent reasoning approach that combines a strategic coordinator agent with a specialized worker agent, enabling sophisticated planning and adaptation of data-centric workflows. \item \textbf{Empirical Case Studies}: We conduct empricial case studies on real-world healthcare data, demonstrating where existing co-pilots fall short in handling the complexities of real-world data and illustrate the advantages of our approach. \end{itemize}